CharlesGueunet/vimmic/README.md

 ## Customize

 If you want to add custom configuration, you can make a $HOME/.vimrc.local containing your instructions.
-They will be loaded after the .vimrc file.
+They will be loaded after the .vimrc file.<br>
 Note, if you want to change your theme, put a:

 ```vim